Post job

 Service counselors provide guidance to couples, individuals, groups, and families who are going through issues that influence their well-being and mental health.
 They comprehensively approach their clients by utilizing a "wellness" model that focuses on and motivate the client's potentials.
 Their duties include inspiring clients to talk about their emotions and experiences, helping them determine their action plans and goals, as well as designing therapeutic methods.
 Also, they may refer their clients to other services or psychologists.

-But both careers also use different skills, according to real child life specialist resumes.
-While child life specialist responsibilities can utilize skills like "child development," "patient care," "child life services," and "ccls," some service counselors use skills like "social services," "substance abuse," "customer service," and "emergency situations."
+Each career also uses different skills, according to real child life specialist resumes.
+While child life specialist responsibilities can utilize skills like "child development," "patient care," "child life services," and "ccls," service counselors use skills like "social services," "substance abuse," "customer service," and "emergency situations."

-In general, service counselors study at similar levels of education than child life specialists.
+In general, service counselors achieve similar levels of education than child life specialists.
 They're 4.0% more likely to obtain a Master's Degree while being 0.2% more likely to earn a Doctoral Degree.

 A family service worker is a social service agent who assesses the needs of family and promotes wellbeing, social justice, and human rights through governmental and social service agencies.
 Family service workers offer services that can include counseling and mediation to families that will help them navigate the protocols of the social system.
 They act as liaisons between families facing problems and different government organizations.
 Family service workers also ensure that families in need are getting the benefits they are entitled to, as well as help them access various community resources.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a child life specialist is likely to be skilled in "patients," "patient care," "child life services," and "ccls," while a typical family support worker is skilled in "family support," "family services," "behavior management," and "protective services."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a child life specialist is likely to be skilled in "patients," "patient care," "child life services," and "ccls," while a typical family support worker is skilled in "family support," "family services," "behavior management," and "protective services."

-When it comes to education, family support workers tend to earn similar education levels than child life specialists.
+When it comes to education, family support workers tend to earn similar degree levels compared to child life specialists.
 In fact, they're 1.2% more likely to earn a Master's Degree, and 0.2% more likely to graduate with a Doctoral Degree.

 A community support specialist is responsible for supporting and providing care services for citizens with mental health conditions and other medical illnesses.
 Community support specialists coordinate with organizations and health institutions to generate resources that would help the patients in their daily activities, medications, and treatment plans.
 They also strategize community events and activities to observe the patients' social and personal behaviors and endorse them to a mental health professional for in-depth examination and counseling.

-Community support specialists reach similar levels of education when compared to child life specialists.
-The difference is that they're 2.4% more likely to earn a Master's Degree more, and 0.2% less likely to graduate with a Doctoral Degree.
+Community support specialists reach similar levels of education compared to child life specialists, in general.
+The difference is that they're 2.4% more likely to earn a Master's Degree, and 0.2% less likely to graduate with a Doctoral Degree.